 - Support common parallelism/clustering, aggregation, locking primitives.
 The discussion of parallelism above frames this topic.
 These features should be available in small scope (e.g., threads of a process), and large scope (e.g., across servers of a wide-area network).

+One that definitely needs discussion in implementation patterns.

 - Support common parallelism/process/reliability management primitive.
 Aside from the processing, the management of the processing needs a common solution.